theBowja/DISTINCT/README.md

 ```

 ## Development - Editor
-Instructions on how to use the editor is in the .pug template file.
+Instructions on how to use the editor is listed in the .pug template file.

 ### \#svgfocus
 This element deals with the focus on the SVG.
 Specifically, keycodes.